Standards of Public Conduct and Use of Library Facilities

-1. Selling for profit, soliciting, petitioning or canvassing for political, religious or charitable purposes on Library property, unless the charity is a direct benefit to the Library
+Selling for profit, soliciting, petitioning or canvassing for political, religious or charitable purposes on Library property, unless the charity is a direct benefit to the Library.

-2. Distributing unauthorized leaflets or posting flyers/posters on the Library premises.
-No organization or individual shall be permitted to place in the Library any receptacles which solicits donations without permission of the Library Director/Board.
+Distributing unauthorized leaflets or posting flyers/posters on the Library premises.
+No organization or individual shall be permitted to place in the Library any receptacle which solicits donations without permission of the Library Director/Board.

-3. Operating wheeled vehicles or using any wheeled footwear inside the building, i.e. bicycles, tricycles, roller blades, roller skates, skateboards, etc., except where such use is to afford a disabled person access to the Library.
+Operating wheeled vehicles or using any wheeled footwear inside the building except where such use is to afford a disabled person access to the Library.
 Sporting equipment in general is not allowed inside the library building.

-4. Improperly using library restrooms, including, but not limited to, bathing, shaving, washing hair and changing clothes.
-No more than one person at a time is permitted in the bathroom except small children and handicapped persons
+Improperly using library restrooms, including, but not limited to, bathing, shaving, washing hair and changing clothes.
+No more than one person at a time is permitted in the bathroom except small children and handicapped persons.

-5. Using personal electronic devices (which must be used with headphones) at a volume that disturbs others, including, but not limited to, laptops, tablets, stereos, televisions and cellular telephones.
-Cellular telephones used to make or receive voice calls must be used in dedicated areas only
+Using personal electronic devices (which must be used with headphones) at a volume that disturbs others, including, but not limited to, laptops, tablets, stereos, televisions and cellular telephones.
+Cellular telephones used to make or receive voice calls must be used in dedicated areas only.

-7. Running inside the building except in case of emergency
+Running inside the building except in case of emergency.

 The offender either receives one warning or may be ordered to leave the building immediately for the rest of the day.

-3. Disobeying the reasonable direction of a library staff member.
-Interfering the staff in performance of duties.
+Disobeying the reasonable direction of a library staff member or interfering with the library staff in performance of duties.

-11. Library materials shall be properly checked out before removal from the premises.
-Patrons may be asked to open briefcases, bags, purses, back packs, etc., for inspection upon exiting the building
+Library materials shall be properly checked out before removal from the premises.
+Patrons may be asked to open briefcases, bags, purses, back packs, etc., for inspection upon exiting the building.

 The offender will not be given a warning.
 The appropriate law enforcement agency will be contacted and the offender will be immediately ejected and excluded from the Schiller Park Public Library premises.
 Any person so excluded shall lose all library privileges for a period of time determined by the Schiller Park Library Board of Trustees.

-6. Smoking and tobacco chewing are prohibited in the library building.
+Smoking (including electronic cigarettes) and tobacco chewing in the library building.